sldesnoo-Delft/q1pulse/README.md

 Evaluation order is determined by the Python operator rules.

 Notes:
-- The shift right operator does an unsigned shift right.
+- The shift right operator does a **signed** shift right, just like Python does.
+  The signed shift is emulated.
 - There is no overflow checking on integer and fixed point operations.
   So, 1.0 + 0.5 gives -0.5.